Your Enemies Can’t Betray You

 Because your enemies can’t betray you.

-That last part is what I’ll refer to here – violation of a person’s trust or confidence.
+That last part is what I’ll refer to here: a violation of a person’s trust or confidence.

 I don’t know about you, but I do not confide in people I consider enemies.
 Honestly, I don’t know that I consider anyone an enemy in the natural sense.
 What are y’all doing to make people so antagonistic against you?
 I’m just kidding, back to the point.

 When betrayal happens, you’re not only dealing with what was done to you.
-You also have to deal with the fact that you gave access to your heart to someone who turned out not to be capable of honoring it.
+You also have to face the fact that you trusted someone with your heart, only to discover they weren’t capable of treating it with the care it deserved.

 You start to wonder if you missed red flags in cultivating that relationship.
 You question whether that person earned your trust.
 Were they just there, in close proximity, when no one else was?

-If we don’t look inward, we may repeat the same extension of trust to those who do not deserve it.
+If we don’t look inward, we may extend the same trust to those who do not deserve it.
 Trust should not be extended based on proximity, familiarity, or convenience.
 It should be extended based on character.

 Betrayal does not come from enemies.
 It comes from access.